naafey-aamer/FS-with-a-GA/README.md

 To enhance the logistic regression model's performance, I implemented a genetic algorithm-based feature selection technique.
 It initializes a population of chromosomes representing feature selections, assigns fitness scores using logistic regression, and selects the best individuals for reproduction.
 The algorithm applies one-point crossover and mutation operations to evolve the population over multiple generations.

+We also performed PCA for feature selection to compare our Genetic Algorithm(GA) with.
+The best score achieved with what seemed the optimal number of components was 94.7%

-After evolving the population, we selected the best individual and extracted the corresponding features from the training and testing sets.
-And then trained another logistic regression model using the genetically selected features and achieved an accuracy of 99.1% with the same basic sklearn LR model.
+Anyways after evolving the population with our GA, we selected the best individual and extracted the corresponding features from the training and testing sets.
+And then trained another logistic regression model using the genetically selected features and achieved an accuracy of **99.1%** with the same basic sklearn LR model.